30 Hedonic Models in Space

 balt_sales.considr1.apply(np.log).plot(kind='density')

-Log transform gets close to a normal shape with heavy tails
+Log transform gets a much better shape

 Code